Etomoxir: Clinical development

-The results of the first clinical trial with Etomoxir in patients with chronic congestive heart failure were published in 2000.
+By 1999, the inventor had granted a license to MediGene AG (Martinsried, Germany) for further development as a drug against congestive heart failure and hyperlipidemia.
+Etomoxir entered its first clinical trial for patients with congestive heart failure, with results published in 2000.
 Throughout the following years, it was found that Etomoxir has beneficial effects either in isolated perfused rat hearts or in vivo in animals and humans.

-By 1999, the inventor had granted a license to MediGene AG (Martinsried, Germany) for further development as a drug against congestive heart failure and hyperlipidemia.
-Phase II clinical research started 2001, and in 2002, Medigene AG announced that it had terminated this trial due to adverse side effects, i.e., unacceptable high liver transaminase levels in 4 patents in the treatment group.
-The 2007 publication of the statistical evaluation, however, indicates that there were no significant differences between the placebo and treatment groups.
+Phase II clinical research started in 2001, with a double-blind, randomized multicentre clinical trial to evaluate the efficacy and safety of two doses of etomoxir in comparison with placebo in patients with congestive heart failure.
+This was called the ERGO (etomoxir for the recovery of glucose oxidation) study.
+In 2002, MediGene AG announced that it had terminated this trial due to adverse side effects, i.e., unacceptable high liver transaminase levels in 4 of 226 patients treated with the drug.
+The 2007 publication of the study, however, indicates the effects were reversible and statistical evaluation showed there were no significant differences between the placebo and treatment groups.
+The published study also reported that fewer patients died in the drug treatment group than in the placebo group, with 3/121 patients (2.5%) dying in the placebo group, 1/118 patients (0.8%) dying in the 40 mg etomoxir treatment group and 1/108 (0.9%) dying in the 80 mg treatment group.
+The deaths were all due to cardiac events in these patients with congestive heart failure.

 Further developments

 Throughout the late 2000s, and 2010s, experimental evidence has accumulated indicating a broad spectrum of biological effects of Etomoxir.
-Among the reported effects are reduced disease progression in multiple sclerosis, resistance to onset of Parkinson's disease, and a reversal of autoimmune encephalitis.
+Among the reported effects are reduced disease progression in multiple sclerosis, a reversal of autoimmune encephalitis, and resistance to onset of Parkinson's disease.
 In addition, etomoxir inhibits tumor growth in animal models of breast cancer, prostate cancer, ovarian cancer, bladder cancer, and brain cancer.
 These anti-cancer effects of etomoxir are not only due to mechanisms within the cancer cells themselves, but also due to a reduction of tumor-associated macrophages in the pro-inflammatory tumor microenvironment.

 The University of Colorado filed a patent in 2005 to use a combination of Etomoxir and an inhibitor of glycolysis as an anti-inflammatory and anti-carcinogenic agent, but this patent has since expired.
-In 2019, the Danish company 2 N Pharma was founded to develop a drug against amyotrophic lateral sclerosis and Parkinson's disease based on similar chemistry to Etomoxir.
 Numiera Therapeutics, a US based pharmaceutical company, announced in 2025 that they secured orphan drug designation on etomoxir for treating malignant glioma, and that they are planning clinical trials in neuro oncology.